pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 ### Three tips to learn new technology:

 When it comes to ice cream, sometimes just selecting your flavor can be too much.
 Similarly, when choosing where to start with cloud tooling the onset of "choice paralysis" can be chronic.
-Pulumi's powerful toolset is both a worthy endeavor to learn, and a rewarding challenge to master.
+Pulumi's powerful toolset is both a worthy endeavor to learn and a rewarding challenge to master.
 There is no better time to learn than the present!

 > "If you are short on time and have a bike, do you stop to hop on the bike, or choose to walk because there is no time to stop and get on?"

-Freezing, while great for ice cream, is not quite as satisfying when building the next cloud solution, and putting it off for next week or next year can be about as useful as walking fast and pushing a perfectly good bike because there is no time to stop and get on.
+Freezing, while great for ice cream, is not quite as satisfying when building the next cloud solution and putting it off for next week or next year can be about as useful as walking fast and pushing a perfectly good bike because there is no time to stop and get on.

 How can we overcome the learning curve?
 Picking up and mastering a new tool can be easy if we choose to start small.